Diogo-Serra/SkySeek/README.md

 # 🌌 SkySeek for Android

 **A private, login‑free AI chat app powered by GPT‑5.**
 Fast, clean conversations.
 No accounts.
 No tracking.
-No cloud history.
-Just you and your ideas.

 <p align="center">
   <a href="releases/latest"><b>⬇️ Download the latest APK</b></a><br/>